 - Trouble breathing

-- A sharp drop in body temperature, especially around the tail and paws
+- A sharp drop in body temperature around the paws and tail

 - Seizures and collapse

-These reactions will typically be treated with steroids or antihistamines.
-These will be designed to reverse the impact of the allergy.
+These reactions will be treated with steroids or antihistamines to reduce the impact of the allergy.
 In more severe cases, your cat may require intravenous fluids and further observation.

 Cat Personality Changes After Vaccination